minprog/uva-prog-ink/15 Problem Sets/40 Problem Set 1/20 Wordgames.md

     a, q, l, m, u, i, l

 The player could choose to spell the word 'quail'.
-This would leave the following letters in the player’s hand:
+This would leave the following letters in the player's hand:

     l, m